SVA-SE/MATRIX-dashboards/docs/design.md

 ### Tips for better dashboard design

 Some miscellaneous tips to improving the UI or UX of your dashboard:
-- Involve your Communications Department early in the process! (if possible)
+- Involve your Communications Department early in the process!
 - Various UI features that will improve UX:
   - Back to top button for long linear pages
   - Spinning wheel on loading elements to show that something is happening and the user should just wait